-Despite challenges with Brexit and government changes, UK-based FinTech startups attracted over half a billion dollars of investment in the first half of 2017 – a rise of 37% from last year – and global FinTech investments doubled to $8.4 billion in a single quarter.
-A sign that technology has found itself at the heart of the financial world.
+UK-based FinTech startups attracted over half a billion dollars of investment in the first half of 2017 a rise of 37% from last year.
+In 2019 that figure had reached a record $3.3 billion, and hit $55 billion worldwide.

 One area that new and traditional banking institutions have in common is the potential for fraud.
-As we move more and more of our banking online, and the introduction of contactless cards and mobile payments, is opening consumers up to a new level of crime.
+The introduction of contactless cards and mobile payments, is opening consumers up to a new level of cybercrime.

-As we shared in our previous blog, cybersecurity is becoming a real issue for modern day banking.
-Luckily for us, whilst tech might be part of the problem, when it comes to cybercrime it is also part of the solution.
+Cybersecurity is becoming a real issue for modern day banking.
+Luckily for us, while tech might be part of the problem, when it comes to fighting cybercrime, it is also part of the solution.

 Previously, banks placed a heavy focus on how it dealt with fraud after the event.
 However, they are now investing in technology that predicts fraud and data breaches before it happens.